smurfix/asynctelnet/DESIGN.rst

 the World Wide Web in the mid 1990's, when SSH became more commonplace.

-Naturally, Telnet as a code project inevitably must handle a wide variety of connecting clients and hosts, due to limitations of their networking Transport , Terminals, their drivers, and host operating systems.
+Naturally, Telnet as a code project inevitably must handle a wide variety of connecting clients and hosts, due to limitations of their networking transport, terminals, their drivers, and host operating systems.

 This implementation aims to implement only those capabilities "found in the wild", and includes, or does not include, mechanisms that are suitable only